Movicon Help on Line - Rel. 11.7.1302

 Gradual Filling (available only for objects from the "Basic Shapes" category)

-Dynamic Images (the object can display an image but the automatic scroll cannot be used with muliple images)
+Dynamic Images (objects can display images but the automatic scroll cannot be used if they have muliple images)

-The animations above listed can also be used for objects in the "Details" section.
-In this case, as an animation variable, you can use the DataBase field instead of a variable and by doing so at each line displayed in the report, the object will be animated with the value of the current record.
-For example, let's suppose a display object has been inserted in the "Details" band to display a DataLogger field associated with the same Background Color animation as the one used for the DataLogger field.
+The animations listed above can also be used for objects in the "Details" section.
+When doing this, you can use the DataBase field instead of an animation variable so that the object will animate with the value of the current record for each line displayed in the report For example, let's suppose a display object has been inserted in the "Details" band to display a DataLogger field associated with the same Background Color animation as the one used for the DataLogger field.
 At this point, when the Report is generated, for example by extracting the last 10 records from the datalogger table, the ten display objects displayed in the Report will obtain a different set background colour based on the value shown.

 Basic Expressions in objects